 Everyone loves the holidays because it can be a wonderful time to cut loose and have fun as the year is closing out.
 Family and friends are around and catching up with everyone at the holiday parties is great fun, with drinks and yummy treats to be had by all.
 Decorating your house with beautiful lights and putting up a stunning Christmas tree are a must for many people.
 But you also want to be mindful of your impact on the environment amid all the revelry.

-As you make your way through the holiday season, don’t forget the benefits of using the Platinum Card® from American Express.
+As you make your way through the holiday season, don’t forget the benefits of using the a rewards credit card.
 The points that you can earn from flights or travel purchases can help pay for a nice trip to wind down once February vacation hits.

 Celebrating a green holiday season is simpler than you might think.
 Check out these tips for ideas on how to stay environmentally friendly and keep the holiday cheer going.